dimitrymindlin/tfds-mura/README.md

-# tfds-cxr14
+# Mura Dataset
-ChestX-ray14 dataset for tfds
+Mura dataset for tfds

 ## TODO
 Remove csv data from this repo